Brody Lee: Cork City

 Lee made the move to the academy of fellow League of Ireland Premier Division club Cork City on 4 July 2025.
 4 days later he played his first game for the club at senior level, coming off the bench in the second half of a 2–1 defeat to Scottish Premiership Champions Celtic in a friendly at Páirc Uí Chaoimh in front of a crowd of 26,580.
 On 25 July 2025, he made his League of Ireland Premier Division debut, coming off the bench in a 3–2 defeat to Sligo Rovers at Turners Cross.
 On 14 August 2025, it was announced that Lee had signed his first professional contract with the club.
 On 3 October 2025, he replaced Sean Maguire from the bench in his side's win over St Patrick's Athletic in the Semi Final of the FAI Cup, but would miss the Final due to being on international duty at the 2025 FIFA U-17 World Cup.
+On 14 April 2026, he scored the first senior goal of his career, the winner in a 2–1 victory over Kerry in the Munster Senior Cup.
+On 12 May 2026, he was part of the side that won the Munster Senior Cup.